National Agricultural Literacy Curriculum Matrix

-- Students work in groups to make milk carton review tools, substituting the pint-sized container with a half-gallon milk carton.
-Students summarize their findings in front of the class.
+- Have the students work in groups to make milk carton review tools, substituting the pint-sized container with a half-gallon milk carton.
+Invite the students to summarize their findings in front of the class.

-Students work in groups to determine statistics they would like to discover about the dairy industry.
-Students research and collect the needed information, determine the appropriate type of graph to use and create a graph that accurately represents the information they collected.
-Groups take turns presenting their findings to the class.
+Have the students work in groups to determine statistics they would like to discover about the dairy industry.
+Students should research and collect the needed information, determine the appropriate type of graph to use, and create a graph that accurately represents the information they collected.
+The groups will take turns presenting their findings to the class.

-Students visit the grocery store and record the prices for commonly consumed dairy products.
-Students keep a “My Day of Dairy” food journal and determine the amount of money spent on the dairy products they personally eat each day.
+Arrange a field trip to a grocery store where the students can record the prices for commonly consumed dairy products.
+Have the students keep a “My Day of Dairy” food journal and determine the amount of money spent on the dairy products they personally eat each day.